AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 .. code-block:: bash

-   labnotebook(string key[, array selectData [, string entrySourceType]])
+   labnotebook(array keys[, array selectData [, string entrySourceType]])

-The labnotebook function returns the (case insensitive) `key` entry from the labnotebook for the selected channel and sweep combination(s).
+The labnotebook function returns the (case insensitive) `keys` entries from the labnotebook for the selected channel and sweep combination(s).
 The optional `entrySourceType` can be one of the constants `DataAcqModes` for data acquisition modes as defined in `../MIES/MIES_Constants.ipf`.
 If the `entrySourceType` is omitted it defaults to `DATA_ACQUISITION_MODE`.
+Wildcard expressions using `*`/`!` are also supported.
+See :ref:`here <Table Numerical Labnotebook Description>` for a list of stock labnotebook entries.

 When the optional select argument is omitted, `select()` is used as default that includes all displayed sweeps and channels.

 The `labnotebook` operation returns a data wave for each selected sweep/channel combination.
-Each data wave contains a single element, that is depending on the requested labnotebook entry numeric or textual.
+Each data wave contains a single element, that is depending on the requested labnotebook entry numerical or textual.

 The returned data type is `SF_DATATYPE_LABNOTEBOOK`.
 If input data type is `SF_DATATYPE_SWEEP` from the data operation the sweep meta data is transferred to the returned data waves.
 The default suggested x-axis values for the formula plotter are sweep numbers.
-The suggested y-axis label is the labnotebook key.

 .. code-block:: bash

-   max(
-      data(
-         cursors(A, B)
-         channels(AD),
-         sweeps()
-      )
-   )
-   vs
    labnotebook(
       "set cycle count",
-      select(channels(AD), sweeps()),
+      select(),
       DATA_ACQUISITION_MODE
    )

+   labnotebook("*QC")

 The function searches for numeric entries in the labnotebook first and then for text entries.
-It returns a null wave if no match was found.

 findlevel
 """""""""